4 Power Exercises to Up Your Bouldering Game

 Also, check with your local trainer to receive guidance on the correct form to avoid injury when performing this exercise.

 Finally, muscle-ups are an excellent off-the-wall power exercise for climbers.
-To perform a muscle-up, you must first perform a pull-up with a bit of additional speed.
-As the bar reaches your chest, you then flex their wrists to position your forearms above the bar.
+To perform a muscle-up, you must first perform a pull-up with a bit of speed.
+As the bar reaches your chest, you then flex your wrists to position your forearms above the bar.
 To complete the muscle-up, press up and over the bar to full extension.
-Muscle-ups are an advanced exercise, so dynamic pull-ups may be used in replacement.
+Muscle-ups are an advanced exercise, dynamic pull-ups may be used in replacement.
 Dynamic pull-ups require a specific gym layout.
 Find an area with two pull-up bars situated on top of one another with the top bar slightly offset above and towards you as you look at the bar.
 Hang from the lower bar and perform a pull-up with a bit of additional speed.
 Before you complete the pull-up as normal, release with both hands and use the momentum to grab the higher bar.

 Try performing 2-5 dynamic pull-ups per set.